-Having a quality finch feeder (or multiple finch feeders!) is a cornerstone of any successful backyard feeding station.
+Having a quality finch feeder is a cornerstone of any successful bird feeding station.

+That’s because finches are some of the most colorful, active, and entertaining birds to observe in your backyard!
 In my neck of the woods (Ohio), the two most common finches that come to my feeders provide a nice contrast of colors.
-The House Finch has some beautiful shades of red, while the gorgeous male American Goldfinch stuns in summer with its bright yellow plumage.
+The House Finch displays beautiful shades of red, while the American Goldfinches are stunning in summer with their bright yellow plumage.

 Table of Contents:

 To see for yourself, check out this LIVE stream of the bird feeders in my backyard.

 There is a great chance you will see birds eating from one of my favorite finch feeders.